xmos/sw_usb_audio/doc/sw_ep0.rst

 ~~~~~~~~~~~~~~~

 All endpoints other that Endpoint 0 are handled in one core.
 This
 core is implemented in the file ``usb_buffer.xc``.
-This loop is responsive to the XUD library.
+This core is communicates directly with the XUD library.

-This core is also responsible for feedback calculation based on
+The USB buffer core is also responsible for feedback calculation based on USB Start Of Frame
-SOF notification and reads from the port counter of a port
-connected to the master clock.
+(SOF) notification and reads from the port counter of a port connected to the master clock.

 Decoupler
 ~~~~~~~~~